milo2012/Social-Engineering-Toys/README.md

 Social Engineering Toys
 **injectShell.py**

-The script generates office documents (xls, doc and ppt) that includes VBA code that download and run the Invoke-Shellcode.ps1 (creates a meterpreter reverse shell back to server) when the victim enables Macro in the document.
+The script generates office documents (xls, doc and ppt) that includes VBA code that downloads and run the Invoke-Shellcode.ps1 (creates a meterpreter reverse shell back to server) when the victim enables Macro in the document.

 You will need to run the windows/meterpreter/reverse_https payload on your the attacker host.
 ```